aidnzz/aidnzz.github.io/_posts/2022-03-12-picoctf-guessing-game-2-writeup.markdown

 # Popping a shell

 Subtracting the GOT entry to `gets` from the offset of `gets` in the libc binary we can find the base address for libc.
-Using this we can contruct the final ROP chain and call `system` with the binary path being a pointer to the data section with the `/bin/sh` string we just wrote using the stager.
+Using this we can construct the final ROP chain and call `system` with the binary path being a pointer to the data section with the `/bin/sh` string we just wrote using the stager.

 ```python
 exploit =  p32(libc + LIBC_SYSTEM_OFFSET)   # system